Working with pipelines

 Pipeline steps

-Pipeline steps are connected together by their input and output and must form a unique path.
+Pipeline steps are connected together by their inputs and outputs and must form a unique path.
+You need to follow these principles:

 - Each input must be connected to one and only output.
 But same output can be used as input of multiple different steps.